Addiction Statistics – 2021

 Percentage of US African American Population Using Illicit Drugs

-African Americans are more likely to use marijuana than any other illicit drugs.
+African Americans are more likely to use marijuana than any other illicit drug.

 Addiction Impacts by Age